olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 If you had an error go back and check your code.
 Then recompile it and try again.

-# MPI Communication Patterns
-MPI Communications can be either of two forms:
-* Point-to-Point : Two processes in the same communicator are going to communicate.
-* Collective : All the processes in a communicator are going to communicate together.

 # Point to Point MPI Communication

-Point to Point routines involve two and only two processes.
-One process explicitly initiates send operation and one process explicitly initiates receive operation

-# Point to Point MPI Communication

 We’ll dive a little deeper into understanding MPI functions as we explore Point to Point communication.

 Point to Point routines involve two and only two processes.
 One process explicitly initiates send operation and one process explicitly initiates receive operation.
+For example Process 0 sends the message "Hello!" to process 1.

 Below is the MPI_Send function.
 It is used to send a message to a process.